SharkHunter/Channel/README.md

 * shut down PMS; open `PMS.conf` in a text editor; and add Channel specific configuration see below.
 * restart PMS

+* As an alternative there exists a GUI version see the Wiki.

 ## Upgrading <a name="Upgrade"></a>

 To upgrade to a new version of the plugin, simply replace the old jar file in the `plugins` directory with the [new version](https://github.com/downloads/SharkHunter/Channel/tv_plug_042.jar) and restart PMS.